willfurnass/sheffield_hpc/sharc/software/apps/gromacs.rst

     gmx mdrun -s topol.tpr

 The script requests one CPU core using the OpenMP parallel environment ``smp``, with 2 GB of real memory per CPU core, and one GPU per one CPU core.
 The requested runtime is 6 hours.
 The GROMACS input line beginning with ``gmx grompp`` is to make a run input file; ``gmx mdrun`` is to perform a simulation, do a normal mode analysis or an energy minimization.
+Note ``gmx_mpi`` is used when using OPENMPI functionality.

 Installation notes